Spotting signs of child sexual abuse

 - penetrative sex

-Both boys and girls can be victims of sexual abuse, but girls are six times more likely to be abused.
+Both boys and girls can be victims of sexual abuse, but girls are more likely to be abused.

 What are the signs that a child is being sexually abused?

-Children often don't talk about sexual abuse because they think it is their fault or they have been convinced by their abuser that it is normal or a "special secret".
+Children often do not talk about sexual abuse because they think it is their fault or they have been convinced by their abuser that it is normal or a "special secret".

-Children may also be bribed or threatened by their abuser, or told they won't be believed.
+Children may also be bribed or threatened by their abuser, or told they will not be believed.

 A child who is being sexually abused may care for their abuser and worry about getting them into trouble.